-- Speak your writing OUT LOUD so you can revise and edit yourself!
-You will hear things that you probably didn't before. - Cemetery/Dead Words DO NOT USE THESE WORDS IN YOUR WRITING.
+• Speak your writing OUT LOUD so you can revise and edit yourself!
+You will hear things that you probably didn't before.

+- Read your writing to someone else and get their opinion - Cemetery/Dead Words DO NOT USE THESE WORDS IN YOUR WRITING.
 These clutter and make your writing more difficult to read:

-Fun, get, gets, got, very, many, suddenly, was/were able to, there is/are/was/were, that, enjoys, really, shows, some, pumps, had the opportunity to, just, began to, imagine, in order to, started to, worked hard, come together, a lot, today's society, decided to, you, hard work, most, to take place, hold, meeting, to try and
+Fun, get, gets, got, very, many, suddenly, was/were able to, there is/are/was/were, that, enjoys, really, shows, some, pumps, had the opportunity to, just, began to, imagine, in order to, started to, worked hard, come together, a lot, today's society, decided to, you, hard work, most, to take place, hold, meeting, to try and, like

-• Edit out "is/are/was/were/able to.
+- Once you are done writing captions, check all captions for use of dead words - Edit out "is/are/was/were/able to.
 Take your sentence to the active voice.

 Weak: He was able to identify a leaf.
 Better: He identified the leaf.

 - Search & Replace: Be/To/By verbs, -ing verbs, -ion words, -ly words - "Suddenly" does not add drama or make anything more exciting. - "Really" and "very" have no meaning.
-Delete.

-- "Today's society" or "This Year" don't use. - When a verb is paired with an infinitive, the infinitive should become the verb.
+Delete. - "Today's society" or "This Year" don't use. - When a verb is paired with an infinitive, the infinitive should become the verb.
 Just look for the verb-to-verb pattern.

 Weak: The school board decided to add two snow days to the calendar.
 Better: The school board added two snow days to the calendar.